Rizky Ridho

-Rizky Ridho Ramadhani (born 21 November 2001) is an Indonesian professional footballer who plays as a centre back for Liga 1 club Persebaya Surabaya and the Indonesia national team.
+Rizky Ridho Ramadhani (born 21 November 2001) is an Indonesian professional footballer who plays as a centre-back for Indonesian Super League club Persija Jakarta and for Indonesia national team.

 Club career

 Persebaya Surabaya

 Since 2018 to 2019, Rizky Ridho is a player from the Persebaya academy, he joined the Persebaya U20 squad that competed in the 2019 Liga 1 U-20.
-As a result, he became a core player in the team that won the event under coach Uston Nawawi, his impressive performance, he was promoted to the senior team in 2020.
+As a result, he became a core player in the team that won the event under coach Uston Nawawi.
+Following his impressive performance, he was promoted to the senior team in 2020.
 He made his Persebaya debut in a friendly match against Persis Solo at Gelora Bung Tomo Stadium on 11 January 2020.
 Rizky Ridho made his league debut for Persebaya Surabaya on 13 March 2020 as a starter in a match against Persipura Jayapura in the 2020 Liga 1 competition that ended after three matches due to the COVID-19 pandemic.

-On 4 September 2021, Rizky Ridho started his match in the 2021 new season for Persebaya Surabaya in a 3–1 lose over Borneo, he playing as a starter and played the full 90 minutes.
+On 4 September 2021, Rizky Ridho started his match in the 2021–22 season for Persebaya Surabaya in a 3–1 lose over Borneo Samarinda, he playing as a starter and played the full 90 minutes.
 Since joining the club from 2019, he became a first team regular for the side, playing mostly in the centre–back position, by the end of the 2021–22 season, Rizky Ridho had made 18 appearances and without scored in the league.

 Ahead of the 2022–23 season, Rizky Ridho was linked with a move to several Thai League 1 side, but he eventually stayed at the club.
 Despite this, Rizky Ridho became a regular starter for Persebaya under coach Aji Santoso, and saw an improvement in his performances for the side in the number of matches.
 On 1 August 2022, Rizky Ridho scored his first league goal for Persebaya in a 2–0 home victory to Persita Tangerang, in which he scored a free header from a corner.

-On 18 January 2023, Rizky Ridho scored from a free-kick in a 0–5 away win against Persita at Indomilk Arena.
+On 18 January 2023, Rizky Ridho scored from a free-kick in a 0–5 away win against Persita Tangerang at Indomilk Arena.
 Five days later, Rizky Ridho scored an equalizer towards the end of the first half in the 41st minute, and until the end of the match, the score was 2-1 for Persebaya's victory over Bhayangkara at Gelora Joko Samudro Stadium.

+Persija Jakarta

+On 1 July 2023, Rizky Ridho moved to Persija Jakarta on a three-year contract until 2026.
+He made his debut for the club in a league match on 3 July 2023 against PSM Makassar playing the entire match.
+On 9 August 2023, he scored his first goal for the club against Borneo Samarinda in a 1–1 draw.

+Andritany Ardhiyasa and the club announced Ridho's appointment as Persija's new captain for the 2024–25 season alongside Muhammad Ferarri as vice captain right before the season started.